-Today, Julie is working as UX/Visual Designer at IBM Watson Health in Cambridge, Massachusetts.
-On a daily basis she tackles complex problems and looks for ways to simplify and humanize the complex health care system.
+Today, Julie is working as a Product Designer at Yesware in Boston, MA where she works closely with fantastic colleagues to constantly improve the software for sales professionals.
+She previously worked as a UX/Visual Designer at IBM Watson Health where she tackled complex problems and looked for ways to simplify and humanize the complex health care system.

 When she’s not nose-deep in pixels and CSS, she either spending time with friends and family or exploring a new city with her fiancé.
 Her other interests include hunting for thrifty deals, lending a design hand to the community, and sipping coffee in a cozy cafe.